-Glen Echo, Edgemoor, Brookdale, Westgate, Glendale, West Chevy Chase, Drummond, Sangamore, Green Acres, Glen Cove, Fort Sumner, Westmoreland Hills, Friendship Heights, Kenwood, Sumner, Chevy Chase Village, AU Park, Spring Valley, Kenwood Forest, Wood Acres - these are just some of the many neighborhoods connected by the Little Falls watershed.
+Glen Echo, Edgemoor, Brookdale, Westgate, Glendale, West Chevy Chase, Drummond, Sangamore, Green Acres, Glen Cove, Fort Sumner, Westmoreland Hills, Friendship Heights, Kenwood, Sumner, Chevy Chase Village, AU Park, Spring Valley, Somerset, Glen Mar Park, Kenwood Forest, Wood Acres - these are just some of the many neighborhoods connected by the Little Falls watershed.

 The flowing waters, natural spaces, and wildlife make our neighborhoods beautiful.
 However, the choices we make everyday impact their health and the sustainability of the creeks, the Potomac River and the Chesapeake Bay.

 The Little Falls Watershed Alliance mission is to protect this fragile environment.
 We run over 40 events each year, plenty of opportunities to do your part and help in our efforts to repair the water, restore the land, revive our woods and clean our parks.
 We invite you to join us in stewardship of our watershed.